Adam-S-Amir/CleanSource/README.md

 # CleanSource

-This app's goal is to aggregate articles from popular news sources and presents them in a user-friendly interface.
+This app's goal is to aggregate articles from popular news sources and presents them bias-free in a user-friendly interface.

 For articles with similar headlines, it allows users to choose between viewing individual sources or a summarized version of all articles.
 If articles are unique to each source, the app provides options for viewing the single source and a summary option.

 ## How